 I’m not new to quarantine or feelings of isolation over the past year, but damn, it does not seem to get better over time.
 In August I was sent to Hawaii for 2 months and was required to do a 2 week quarantine in a hotel room there without leaving the room and without access to humanly things.
 I mean sure, there was instacart and grub hub for food and toiletries, but I was not prepared for 14 days of no access to laundry.
 Especially because I had brought my TRX and was working out everyday.

 I quickly gave up on the pretense altogether.
 I stopped wearing underwear and I wore the same workout outfit for 2 weeks straight.
 It was gross!
-In order to build my mind mentally, I would open the balcony doors to the 80+ degree weather to workout and I would go on the balcony everyday at 11:00, the perfect moment when the sun would glide across just right, and I would slowly creep left until, by 13:00 it was gone and I was promptly cast into shade again.
-Now, don’t get me wrong, Hawaii was a nice place to be, but that is what I have come to learn about pretty and nice things.
-They are not always all that they seem.
-You can be in the nicest and prettiest of places, but when you feel as if you have no free will and are suffering from a mental crack inside your head, well…. then God speed.
+In order to build my mind mentally, I would open the balcony doors to the 80+ degree weather to workout and I would go on the balcony everyday at 11:00 to sun bathe, the perfect moment when the sun would glide across just right, and I would slowly creep left until, by 13:00 the sun was gone and I was promptly cast into shade again.
+Now, don’t get me wrong, Hawaii was a nice place to be, but restricted to a room you can’t leave… well what’s not so great.

 Fast forward to May and I found myself in another two week isolation, except this time I had the liberty of exercising outdoors in Virginia.
 Let me tell you, I walked so much my legs could have come right off.
 I listened to 3 audio books in the first week walking up to 9 miles in a day.
 I listened to Man Enough by Justin Baldoni, Dataclysm by Christian Rudder, and City of Girls by Elizabeth Gilbert.